KFS Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Completed 6 acquisitions in 2025, with KSX segment now representing a majority of revenue and adjusted EBITDA.
+• Completed 6 acquisitions in 2025, with a focus on the KSX segment, which now represents a majority of revenue and adjusted EBITDA.

-• Launched a new Skilled Trades platform and made significant investments in existing businesses.
+• Launched a Skilled Trades platform and made significant investments in existing businesses to drive growth.

 3. Forward Guidance and Outlook